No Fear No Favor

 Stuart Pimm, Professor of Conservation Ecology, Duke University, Founder and President, Saving Nature

-"This is a sensitive and compelling exploration of the terrible challenges that wildlife trafficking poses for conservation in Africa, and of the inspiring response by local communities who have banded together in conservancies to protect their wildlife heritage and secure livelihoods for their members.
+"A sensitive and compelling exploration of the terrible challenges that wildlife trafficking poses for conservation in Africa, and of the inspiring response by local communities who have banded together in conservancies to protect their wildlife heritage and secure livelihoods for their members.
 The film brings the scourge of illegal wildlife trade into vivid focus.
 Importantly, however, it gives equal weight to the human face of wildlife trafficking.
 No Fear, No Favor is a great resource for educators and activists, showing that illegal trade is inextricably intertwined with community economic needs.
 No solution that ignores local communities can be effective."

 Bob Dreher, former Senior Vice President, Defenders of Wildlife and Associate Director, U.S. Fish and Wildlife Service